gvwilson/thirdbit/src/fiction/iffy/index.md

 "I'm gonna ask him if I can take on with 'im,"
 Iffy said in a rush,
-not knowing how to ask any of the questions she had been bottling up since the encounter in the market.
+not knowing how to ask any of the questions she had been bottling up since the encounter in the market but needing say *something*.
 "Like, be his 'prentice for real."

 "You should,"